fdietz/vue_components_book_manuscript/13-compound-components.md

 In order to use this tabbed navigation pattern you work with two actual components which are designed to work closely together.
 This has the advantage, that the usage of this component is super simple and all the logic can be nicely encapsulated.

-There no one way to build such a component and in this chapter we will look into to methods.
-One is relying in `$children` the other is using the provide/inject feature.
+There no one true way to build such a component and in this chapter we will look into two methods.
+One is relying on `$children` the other is using the provide/inject feature.

-## Tabbed Navigation
+## Tabbed Navigation using `$children`

 Let's see how we can implement this tabbed navigation, starting with a single tab: